-In the Bertolt Brecht's "Leben des Galilei" (Galilei's life), the scientist declares his thirst for knowledge: "Sometimes I think I would imprison myself deep underground, where no ray of light arrives, if in exchange I could discover the light nature!".
-Scientists working in underground laboratories certainly do like this exclamation of the man whose observations, 400 years ago, made original and profound contributions toward understanding the physical laws of the universe.
-These scientists are observing today the cosmos with new telescopes, very different from Galilei's one, but with the same aim and enthusiasm for discovering our place in the Universe.
+In the Bertolt Brecht's "Leben des Galilei" ("Galileo's life"), the scientist declares his thirst for knowledge: "Sometimes I think I would let them imprison me in a place a thousand feet beneath the earth, where no light could reach me, if in exchange I could find out what stuff that is: Light!".
+Scientists working in underground laboratories certainly do like this exclamation of the man whose observations made original and profound contributions toward understanding the physical laws of the Universe.
+400 years ago, January 7th of the year 1610, Galileo Galilei observed with his telescope for the first time the Jupiter moons, realizing that Jupiter was the center of a small celestial system in its own.
+The discovery of bodies orbiting something other than the Earth dealt a blow to the then-accepted Ptolemaic world model and provided evidence in support of the Copernican system.